Telefonorosso/l3-netkeys/README.md

 ## Limitations

+**On the Amiga side, both the TCP/IP stack and `l3-netkeys` should ideally be started automatically at boot.
+Otherwise there is a practical bootstrap problem: a keyboard or mouse may be needed to start the software that is supposed to provide keyboard and mouse input...

-Programs that bypass input.device, read the hardware directly, use custom low-level input handlers or expect joystick/mouse signals directly from the physical ports will not work with l3-netkeys.
+Programs that bypass input.device, read the hardware directly, use custom low-level input handlers or expect joystick/mouse signals directly from the physical ports will not work with l3-netkeys.**

 Mouse wheel support is emulated through cursor-key presses because classic Amiga mouse input has no standard wheel event.